-MPD NEXT STEPS: While the MPD does have formal systems for sharing information with the Wisc.
-Dept of Corrections when adults return the community following incarceration, similar systems for information sharing with Dane County Humans Services with respect to juveniles does not exist.
+UPDATE: While the MPD does have formal systems for sharing information with the Wisconsin Department of Corrections when adults return the community following incarceration, similar reintegration systems and information sharing for juveniles with Dane County Humans Services does not exist.

-This should be tasked to the MPD Criminal Intelligence Section to further explore this action item and identify how MPD might obtain better collaboration with Dane County Human Services and the Juvenile Court program about juveniles who are returning to the community.
-Furthermore, CIS should also present initial ideas to the Operations Team as to how MPD districts and/or specialized units might play a role "reintegrating" these youth back into the community.
+This should be tasked to the MPD Criminal Intelligence Section (CIS) to further explore this action item and identify how MPD might better collaborate with Dane County Human Services and the Juvenile Court about how to best support juveniles who are returning to the community.
+CIS should also present initial ideas to the Operations Team as to how MPD districts and/or specialized units might play a role supporting these youth who are reintegrating back into the community.